Thermal instability and rocky planetesimal formation in the inner regions of protoplanetary disks: Summary

 Once the MRI is activated in the inner region, thermal instability drives the outward expansion of the MRI-active zone.
 The expansion halts when it reaches a low-surface-density region where MRI activity can no longer be sustained, after which the inner region returns to an MRI-inactive state.
 Such recurrent MRI activity is essentially the same phenomenon as that reported in recent studies, including two-dimensional simulations without dust evolution \citep{Cecil&Flock2024} and one-dimensional simulations with dust evolution \citep{Ziampras+2026}.

-In contrast, we demonstrated for the first time that, when the MRI returns to the inactive state, thermally driven dust accumulation is triggered by a dust bump located at the former outer edge of the MRI-active region.
+In contrast, we demonstrated for the first time that, when the disk returns to an MRI-inactive state, thermally driven dust accumulation is triggered by a dust bump located at the former outer edge of the MRI-active region.
 This is because, in our model, the gas surface density is higher than that adopted by \citet{Ziampras+2026}.
 As a result, viscous heating is more effective, allowing the reduction in radiative cooling efficiency caused by the dust bump to significantly modify the temperature and pressure structures.

 The dust bump then migrates inward while accumulating dust, thereby forming planetesimals from larger to smaller radii.
 As the dust bump continues its inward migration, the MRI is reactivated at a smaller radius, which interrupts planetesimal formation.
 In this way, the planetesimal-forming region is regulated by the repeated activation and deactivation of the MRI (section~\ref{sec:plts_form}).